CodeYourFuture/SQL-Coursework-Week2/2-exercises/task.md

 1. Retrieve all the customers' names and addresses who live in the United States

-select name, address from customers where country = 'United States'; 2.
-Retrieve all the customers in ascending name sequence
+select name, address from customers where country = 'United States';

+2. Retrieve all the customers in ascending name sequence

-select \* from customers order by name asc;
+SELECT \* from customers order by name asc;

 3. Retrieve all the products whose name contains the word `socks`